Wind-WindKids/winding/samples/sophieandwind/winter.md

 taxi_training: spread, landscape-oriented
 --
 @left: page, text
-That afternoon, Sophie sat in the real eGull, headset snug over her ears.
+That afternoon, Sophie sat in the real eGull, all by herself, the headset snug over her ears.

 Wind’s voice crackled over the radio from the grass beside the taxiway:
 “Nice and slow, okay?”

-The dragon’s voice followed, warm and deliberate:
+The dragon’s voice followed,
+warm and deliberate:
-“Today we will learn to taxi.
-Use gentle pedal pressure.”
+“Today we will learn to taxi.”

-She didn't get to fly, but she got to control a real airplane.
+She didn't get to fly,
+but she got to control a real airplane.

 @right: page, image
 The eGull rolling slowly along a sunlit taxiway.